wwdesmidt/dnd/README.md

 # dnd
-beginnings of a command line dnd 5e character manager in python (cause i dont know python)
+beginnings of a command line dnd 5e character manager in python (to practice python)